311labs/django-jestit/README.md

 # Django-Jestit Documentation

-Welcome to the Django-Jestit documentation!
-This project provides a set of Django applications and a REST framework designed to facilitate user authentication, authorization, and efficient testing.
-Below, you'll find detailed descriptions and examples for using each part of the Django-Jestit package.
+Django-Jestit is a streamlined set of Django applications and a lightweight REST framework designed to simplify user authentication, authorization, and efficient API testing.
+This documentation provides detailed descriptions and examples for utilizing each component of the Django-Jestit package effectively.

+### Why Django-Jestit?

+We built Django-Jestit to address a common challenge: the complexity and overhead associated with existing REST frameworks.
+While powerful, many frameworks are feature-heavy, making them cumbersome for projects that require simplicity, speed, and robust security without the extra bulk.

+### Key Differentiators:

+**Super Lightweight Framework:** Django-Jestit is intentionally minimalistic, providing an easy way to add REST APIs to your Django models without unnecessary complexity.

+**Built-in Security:** Security is at the core of Django-Jestit.
+It seamlessly integrates with Django's permissions system, offering automatic protection for your REST APIs and data.
+This ensures that only authorized users can view, create, update, or delete resources.

+**Flexible Permission Management:** Django-Jestit supports both user-level and group-level permissions.
+Permissions can be applied at the system level or within specific groups, giving you granular control over data access and API operations.

+**Effortless Integration:** Adding REST endpoints to your models is straightforward, enabling rapid development without compromising security or performance.

+With Django-Jestit, you get the best of both worlds: a simple, efficient framework with powerful security features built-in, designed for developers who value speed and clarity without sacrificing control.

 ## Table of Contents